-There is a huge variety of water features and fountains available on the market.
-Here we will discuss the different materials used to make these features and their pros and cons, hopefully helping you decide what kind is best for you.
-The materials we will look at are stainless steel, rock/stone, resin, and terracotta.
+A huge variety of water features and fountains are available on the market.
+Here, we will discuss the materials used to make these features and their pros and cons, hopefully helping you decide what kind is best for you.
+We will look at stainless steel, rock/stone, resin, and terracotta materials.

 Stainless steel is a viral material for water features.
-However, one thing to look out for is that the feature you’re interested in is made from quality steel.
+However, one thing to consider is that the feature you’re interested in is made from quality steel.
 Stainless steel is produced according to different grades – these grades determine the quality of the steel, so to get the best, longest-lasting feature, you need to make sure it’s made from the highest grade of steel (grade 304).
-Bear this in mind, especially if you are looking for an outdoor water feature – higher steel grades are less likely to be subject to corrosion or damaged by the outdoor environment.
+Bear this in mind, especially if you are looking for an outdoor water feature – higher steel grades are less likely to be subject to corrosion or damage by the outdoor environment.

-One reason stainless steel is so popular is that such water features have a very contemporary, sophisticated look.
-Frequent styles are tubes, spheres, and walls, and these can often be quite large features.
-Due to this, businesses often favor stylish decorative pieces in their offices or showrooms (although stainless steel fountains are by no means exclusive to commercial institutions!)
-If you do have it in mind to buy a stainless steel feature, there is one important thing to consider beforehand – due to the material itself and the average size of the features, they can be fairly weighty, so it is best to double-check the weight with the vendor before purchase.
+Styl steel is so popular because such water features have a very contemporary, sophisticated look.
+Frequent styles are tubes, spheres, and walls, which can often be large features.
+Due to this, businesses usually favor stylish decorative pieces in their offices or showrooms (although stainless steel fountains are by no means exclusive to commercial institutions!)
+If you do have it in mind to buy a stainless steel feature, there is one important thing to consider beforehand.
+Due to the material itself and the average size of the features, they can be fairly weighty, so it is best to double-check the weight with the vendor before purchase.

 Related Articles :